Wine Industry Engagement

 Sonoma State Cellars partners with Kokomo Winery

 MBA students, as part of an experience class, partner with Kokomo Winery and Timber Crest Farms in Dry Creek Valley to create a Sonoma State wine.
 Beginning in 2010, the idea for the brand was first considered by a group of four MBA students working with Dr. Armand Gilinsky, Jr., Professor of Business at Sonoma State University.
 Liza Goldstein, Kendal Georgeson, Abigail Smyth and Leah McNally, who have since graduated and grown in their careers, conducted a feasibility study to assess the viability of the proposed brand.
-Sonoma State Cellars made it's first debut in 2012 and has celebrated it's second annual release in April 2013.
+Sonoma State Cellars made it's first debut in 2012 and will celebrate it's fourth annual release in June 2015.
 Learn more about the project.

 Brand Refresh Project for Parducci Winery